iaoshili/mini-feed-2/README.md

 # To copy these to your folder
 - clone this repo
 - `rsync -av --progress mini-base/ <your awesome directory> --exclude .git`

+# Features
+- Global cache with Redis
+- A message queue worker
+- Added a sample Mongodb model in models.py